 Bipolar disorder is a chronic episodic illness associated with behavioural disturbances.
 It used to be called manic depression.
 It is characterised by episodes of mania (or hypomania) and depression.
-Either one can occur first and one may be more dominant than the other but all cases of mania eventually develop depression.
+Either one can occur first and one may be more dominant than the other.
+Whether or not unipolar mania can exist as a separate condition - mania occurring without clinical or subclinical depression - is debated, and people with a single manic episode are currently subsumed under the heading of bipolar type I disorder in both ICD-11 and DSM-5.[1, 2] Most people with episodes of mania go on to have depressive episodes, and 'pure' mania is relatively rare.

 Types of bipolar disorder